 An existing 24-feet wide, driveway from Silverado Trail provides shared access to the winery and adjacent rural residential site.
 An existing two-level parking lot contains 30 parking spaces (including four handicap spaces).
-A new 31-space parking lot is proposed west of this lot with an additional, designated limousine parking pocket on the southeast corner of the driveway.
+A new 32-space parking lot is proposed west of this lot with an additional, designated limousine parking pocket on the southeast corner of the driveway.

-The new process wastewater treatment system, existing septic system and reserve leach fields will be located in the front yard area, in the vineyard and lavender field, between Silverado Trail and the parking lots.
-The sub-surface flow constructed wetland will increase system capacity and retention time.
+The new constructed wetland process wastewater treatment system, existing septic system and reserve leach fields will be located in the front yard area, in the vineyard and lavender field, between Silverado Trail and the parking lots.
+The sub-surface flow constructed wetland will increase system capacity and retention time; it will treat winery process waste water only.